cockroachdb/docs/v22.1/cluster-api.md

     https://localhost:8080/api/v2/nodes/
     ~~~

-## Versioning and Stability
+## Versioning and stability

+The Cluster API version is defined in the request path.
+For example: `<cluster>/api/v2/health`.

 Future versions of CockroachDB may provide multiple API versions and will continue to provide access to this v2.0 API until it is deprecated.

-All endpoint paths and payloads will remain available within a major API version number (v2.x).
+All endpoint paths and payloads will remain available within a major API version number (`v2.x`).
 Minor versions could add new endpoints but will not remove existing endpoints.
+For more information, see [API Support Policy](api-support-policy.html).